 The SS year consists of lectures, tutorials and practicals delivered in modules, as listed below.
-A major component of the practical module (PYU44PP2) is an independent research project, which is carried out ordinarily during the first 9 weeks of Michaelmas term, with no lectures during this period.
+The major and sole component of the practical module (PYU44PP2) is an independent research capstone project, which is carried out ordinarily during the first 9 weeks of Semester 1, with no lectures during this period.
+Assessment of the project occurs in Semester 2.
 Students select physics Open Modules totalling 20 credits.

-PYU44P11 Advanced Quantum Mechanics, Nuclear Structure and High Energy Physics - 10 credits
+PYU44P11 Advanced Quantum Mechanics, Nuclear Structure and High Energy Physics - 10 credits Semester 1, Semester 2 - 48 lectures/tutorials